IEEE-LNMIIT-SB/Mailer/README.md

 # Mailer
 Mailer using multiple gmail accounts.

-Step 1: Turn on the Gmail API
+Step 1: Turn on the Gmail API  (POC members can skip this step, just drop me a mail, I will send you the required file)

   1. Use this wizard(https://console.developers.google.com/flows/enableapi?apiid=gmail) to create or select a project in the Google Developers Console and automatically turn on the API.
 Click the Go to credentials button to continue.
   2. At the top of the page, select the OAuth consent screen tab.
 Select an Email address, enter a Product name if not already set, and click the Save button.